osgi/osgi.enroute.site/_appnotes/concurrency.md

 You can find this code [here](https://github.com/osgi/osgi.enroute.examples.concurrency/tree/master/osgi.enroute.examples.concurrency.sync/src/osgi/enroute/examples/concurrency/init).

+## Modifying Configuration Properties

+If the configuration of a component changes then DS can dynamically update the component if it defines a _modified_ method.
+This method must be marked with the
+@Modified annotation.
+The following is an example.

+	@Component(service=DynamicModifiedConfiguration.class, configurationPolicy=ConfigurationPolicy.REQUIRE)
+	public class DynamicModifiedConfiguration {

+		int		config;

+		@interface Config {
+			int config() default 1;
+		}
+		@Activate
+		void activate(Config config) {
+			this.config = config.config();
+		}
+		@Modified
+		void modified(Config config) {
+			this.config = config.config();
+		}
+	}

+You can find this code [here](https://github.com/osgi/osgi.enroute.examples.concurrency/tree/master/osgi.enroute.examples.concurrency.sync/src/osgi/enroute/examples/concurrency/modified).

+## Updating the Service Properties of a Reference

+If the service properties of a service change while a component has a reference then the component must be reactivated unless it has defined an _updated_ method.
+The updated method is added by giving it the name of the reference prefixed with `updated`.
+The following code shows this:

+	@Component(service=DynamicUpdatedReferenceProperties.class)
+	public class DynamicUpdatedReferenceProperties {

+		int foo;

+		@Reference
+		void setFoo( Foo foo, Map<String,Object> map) {
+			this.foo = (int) map.getOrDefault("property", -1);
+		}

+		void updatedFoo( Map<String,Object> map) {
+			this.foo = (int) map.getOrDefault("property", -2);
+		}
+	}

+You can find this code [here](https://github.com/osgi/osgi.enroute.examples.concurrency/tree/master/osgi.enroute.examples.concurrency.sync/src/osgi/enroute/examples/concurrency/modified_ref).

 ## Conclusion

 Concurrency and its associated areas are hard.
 Software is hard.
 We hope that this